patty6339/gitandgithub254/assignment_task_6_week_1.md

    ```

 ### Submission:
-Students should submit a document containing the following:
+Students should submit a SINGLE PDF document containing the following:
 1. The output of each command executed during the hands-on task.
 2. Screenshots of the AWS Management Console showing the S3 bucket, EC2 instance, and IAM user at various stages.